diegopacheco/diegopacheco-architecture-library/src/patterns/MESSAGE_ID.md

 * Debugging: If an error occurs, having a MESSAGE_ID allows you to quickly locate all logs and events related to that specific request.
 This can significantly speed up the debugging process.
 * Monitoring: MESSAGE_IDs can be used to monitor the performance of requests as they pass through

-without a MESSAGE_ID, it because impossible to debug distrubuted systems.
+without a MESSAGE_ID, it becomes impossible to debug distributed systems.